Alcampopiano/OpenQuestion/CONTRIBUTING.md

     request](https://help.github.com/en/articles/creating-a-pull-request).

-### Hacking
+### Working with OpenQuestion locally

-When orking with OpenQuestion locally, it is best to create a virtual environment.
+When working with OpenQuestion locally, it is best to create a virtual environment.

 ```bash
 # inside the OpenQuestion directory